2-Factors in Graphs: Conclusion

 Cycles in graphs and $2$-factors are important structures in graph theory, so even if partial characterisations of the maximal graphs without $2$-factors have existed in the mathematical literature since 1950, it seems worthwhile to obtain a complete characterisation, as has been one of the goals of this paper.
 We have also pointed out the important role maximal graphs have played in the development of factorisation theory, and how the theorem of Belck and Gallai (Theorem~\ref{GB}) may be used to prove the $2$-Factor Theorem, and indeed the general $k$-factor theorem.

-For general $k$-factors, $k\ge3$, it is possible to carry out a similar analysis as carried out above, but the outcome will be much more complicated.
+For general $k$-factors, $k\ge3$, it is possible to carry out a similar analysis as done above, but the outcome will be much more complicated.
 A component $C_i$ of $G[C]$ is said to be odd if the number $k|V(C_i)|+e(A,V(C_i))$ is odd.
 The connections between the set $A$ and the components $C_i$ are no longer restricted to be matchings.
-Moreover, the sets $A$ and $B$ are not always unique for maximal graphs (as they are in the case $k=2$).

 Any simple graph $H$ that is maximal without a $2$-factor within the class of simple graphs is equal to the simple restriction of a graph $G$ as described in Theorem~\ref{final}, i.e.\ $H$ is equal to~$G$ with each multiple edge reduced to a single edge and all loops removed.
 But not all such reduced versions of graphs satisfying Theorem~\ref{final} are maximal without a $2$-factor within the class of simple graphs.
 When $|V(G)|\le4$ there is exactly one exception: $G\cong K_{1,3}$, with $|A|=1$, $|B|=0$ and $q=3$.
-The exceptions for $|V(G)|\ge5$ are exactly the following three (overlapping) types of graphs $G$: \begin{itemize} \item there is a component $C_i\in\mathcal{C}$ such that $e(A,V(C_i))=1$ and $|V(C_i|\in\{2,3\}$; \item $|B|=1$, and there is an $x\in A$ that is not joined to any component in $\mathcal{C}$; \item there is an $x\in A$ joined to at least two components $C_i,C_j\in\mathcal{C}$, $j\ne i$, with $|V(C_i)|=1$. \end{itemize} Proving that this covers all exceptions requires some tedious but fairly straightforward case checking.
+The exceptions for $|V(G)|\ge5$ are exactly the following three (overlapping) types of graphs $G$: \begin{itemize} \item there is a component $C_i\in\mathcal{C}$ such that $e(A,V(C_i))=1$ and $|V(C_i)|\in\{2,3\}$; \item $|B|=1$, and there is an $x\in A$ that is not joined to any component in $\mathcal{C}$; \item there is an $x\in A$ joined to at least two components $C_i,C_j\in\mathcal{C}$, $j\ne i$, with $|V(C_i)|=1$. \end{itemize} Proving that this covers all exceptions requires some tedious but fairly straightforward case checking.

 In some cases the $2$-factor obtained in a maximal graph after adding a new edge may be chosen as a Hamiltonian cycle.
 It might be interesting to characterize those simple graphs, maximal without a $2$-factor, that are also maximal without a Hamiltonian cycle.